haskell/blog.haskell.org/content/fast-iteration/index.md

 * <https://github.com/tomjaguarpaw/ghcid-check/>

-Yes, that's right, there are two layers of wrapping: `ghcid-check` is a shell script which wraps `ghcid` which is Haskell program which wraps `ghci`!  `ghcid-check` is very basic and you might want to customize it to meet your own particular needs.
+`ghcid-check` is very basic and you might want to customize it to meet your own particular needs.

 Beyond `ghcid`, there are another couple of projects based on a similar idea that bring new features: `ghciwatch` and Tricorder.